labordynamicsinstitute/ldilab-manual/11-04-workflow-data.md

 - [ ] Access the CCSS environment: [shortcut to Cloud](https://client.wvd.microsoft.com/arm/webclient/v2/index.html), for other access, see [Appendix](windows-remote).
 - [ ] Ensure that you have set up your CCSS environment (see [appendix](setup-bash))
 - [ ] On CCSS, the data will be stored locally.
-  - In some cases, you may be asked to use (restricted) data on the S: drive.
+  - In some cases, you may be asked to use (restricted) data on the S: drive or L: drive.
 Follow instructions as you receive them.
 - [ ] Download the openICPSR data (**if not already done in the previous step**, and if available).
   - Try to do this first using scripts.
 See [the details in the appendix](using-pre-pub-openicpsr).
     ```bash